 The solution then is to further boost your protein intake on workout days, with the goal being to develop a wider spread between those days and your non-workout ones.
-The good news is that studies have found there are no ill effects from high protein diets, so there is little risk in adding more protein-rich foods to your plate.
+One way of achieving this is through the use of supplements, but the good news is that studies have found there are no ill effects from high protein diets, so there is little risk in adding more protein-rich foods to your plate.

 Eggs are tiny powerhouses of protein, amino acids, and healthy fats that have endured an unfairly tarnished reputation for many years due to their high cholesterol content.
 While eggs do contain a lot of cholesterol, their overall cholesterol profile is favorable.

 In addition to their protein content, B vitamins, and choline, eggs also contain leucine, an important amino acid that stimulates protein synthesis, putting all of that protein to great use.
 Eggs are also one of the cheapest sources of protein available.

 Peanut butter is another tasty and cheap source of protein, a dollop of which is a favorite addition to many post-workout protein shakes.
 Given its high caloric content, peanut butter is especially prized by those trying to gain mass, providing an easy method of packing on pounds.

 As with eggs, peanut butter also contains the protein synthesizing amino acid leucine, and may contain some added sugar as well, further aiding protein synthesis.